|

 you with the ability to solve real world problems outside of Yale.

-In this class we will use remote polling.
-Each student will have
+In this class we will use remote polling, with electronic clickers.

 The goals are to encourage thinking & discussion & interaction in class, and